"My life has been full of terrible misfortunes, most of which never happened" – Michel de Montaigne

 To manage anxiety, you must first understand that it is maintained by a number of factors.
 These include cognitive/thinking biases, positive beliefs about worry ("worry keeps me safe", "worry shows I care"), intolerance of uncertainty ("I need to be sure") and overly cautious behaviours.
 CBT is psycho-educational: it helps you explore the counterproductive nature of your worrying thoughts and cautious behaviours, showing how they influence how you feel and act.

 In therapy, practical treatment interventions will be set out and tailored to your needs.
 These include learning to identify and challenge unhelpful and negative thoughts (cognitive restructuring) as well as detaching from safety behaviours (behaviours developed to minimise anxiety) which do not serve you.
 We will also set out gradual exposure-based approaches which can offer you dramatic results, helping you to manage and overcome your fears and anxiety.
-We will also incorporate relaxation training and mindfulness techniques to ensure you can learn to make lasting change.
+We will also incorporate acceptance and mindfulness techniques to ensure you can learn to make lasting change.
 These life skills can prevent against future relapse.

 We know from neuroscience that we can literally rewire our brains with CBT, a process known as neuroplasticity.
 As CBT expert Dr Harry Barry pointed out in an Irish Examiner interview, “you are not doomed to be anxious for the rest of your life” (1).